dxw/archivist/README.md

 #### Default rules

-By default, all channels are archived after 30 days without a "real" message or channel action.
+By default, all channels are warned after 30 days without a "real" message or channel action.
+If the channel is still stale after ~7 days, the channel is archived.

 In this case "real" messages or chat actions are messages visible to anyone in the channel that weren't sent by a bot user, except for notifications about users joining or leaving the channel.

 ##### Disable defaults